open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/automatic.md

    {{< /tabpane >}}

-2. Build/install the extension With your environment set up you can install the
+2. Build/install the extension.
+With your environment set up you can install the
    extension:

    {{< tabpane lang=shell persistLang=false >}}